infra-matrix/volcano/docs/design/capacity-card.md

 2. For each card type in the list:
    - Clone `toBeUsedResource`
    - Add requested quantity to each individual card name
-   - Check if `toBeUsedResource[cardType] <= queueCapability[cardType]`
+   - Check `toBeUsedResource[cardType] <= queueCapability[cardType]`
    - If any card type passes, return success
-3. If all fail, return the error with the multi-card name
+3. If all fail, return error with multi-card name

-##### Job Mode (Job-level Checking)
+##### Job Mode (Job-level Check)

-For job enqueueing, the plugin checks if the **sum of all card type quotas** can satisfy the request, because different tasks in the same job can use different card types:
+For job enqueue, the plugin checks if **the sum of all card type quotas** can satisfy the request, since different tasks in the same job can use different card types:

 For a multi-card request like `A100|H100`:

 1. Split by `|` separator
-2. Calculate the sum of available quotas across all card types:
+2. Calculate sum of available quotas for all card types:
    - `totalAvailableQuota = queueCapability[A100] + queueCapability[H100]`
-3. Calculate the sum of resources to be used across all card types:
+3. Calculate sum of resources to be used for all card types:
    - `totalToBeUsed = toBeUsedResource[A100] + toBeUsedResource[H100] + requestedQuantity`
-4. Check if `totalToBeUsed <= totalAvailableQuota`
+4. Check `totalToBeUsed <= totalAvailableQuota`
 5. If yes, return success; otherwise, return error

 **Example:**
 - Queue has: A100=5, H100=3 (total=8)
-- Already allocated: A100=2, H100=1 (total=3)
+- Allocated: A100=2, H100=1 (total=3)
-- New job requests: `A100|H100` with 4 cards
+- New job requests: `A100|H100` 4 cards
 - Job mode check: (2+1+4) = 7 <= 8 ✓ Success
-- This allows the job's different tasks to potentially use 3 more A100s and 1 more H100
+- This allows different tasks in the job to potentially use 3 additional A100s and 1 additional H100

-This enhancement allows flexible job submissions where different tasks can use different card types, maximizing resource utilization.
+This enhancement allows flexible job submission where different tasks can use different card types, maximizing resource utilization.

 #### Event Recording

-The plugin emits Kubernetes events for:
+The plugin emits Kubernetes events for the following situations:
 - `GetTaskRequestResourceFailed`: Failed to parse task resource request
-- `EmptyQueueCapability`: Queue has no capability configured
+- `EmptyQueueCapability`: Queue has no configured capability
 - `InsufficientCPUQuota`: Insufficient CPU quota in queue
 - `InsufficientMemoryQuota`: Insufficient memory quota in queue
 - `InsufficientScalarQuota`: Insufficient card/scalar quota in queue

-### Integration with Capacity Scheduling

-The Capacity Card plugin builds upon Volcano's capacity plugin concepts:

-- **Capability**: Maximum card resources a queue can use
-- **Guarantee**: Reserved card resources not shared with other queues
-- **Deserved**: Target allocation for fair sharing and reclaim

-However, unlike the standard capacity plugin, card resources are specified via annotations rather than the Queue's ResourceList fields, allowing more flexible card type specification.

 ### Metrics and Observability

-The plugin exports Prometheus metrics for queue resource tracking:
+The plugin exports Prometheus metrics to track queue resources:
 - `volcano_queue_card_deserved`: Deserved card resources per queue
 - `volcano_queue_card_allocated`: Currently allocated card resources per queue
 - `volcano_queue_card_request`: Requested card resources per queue